Sweet Glazed Holiday Ham

 Combine all glaze ingredients in a pot.
 Bring to a gentle boil over medium heat, then keep stirring for 20-30 minutes until it gets thick like syrup.
 Put aside.

 A spiral ham covered in glaze with pineapple pieces sits ready to serve on a plate.
-Pin it
+Save

 A spiral ham covered in glaze with pineapple pieces sits ready to serve on a plate. | lilicooks.com